GytisKymantas/AmazingGames/README.md

 pnpm dev
 ```

+then run start:server to start up the back-end

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.